teleology-io/teleology-migraine/README.md

 migraine create <some random name>
 ```

-*Note: all whitespace and uppercase characters will be converted.
+*Note: all whitespace and uppercase characters will be converted to a lower snakecase.

 ## Up

-Run ALL migration files not previously ran:
+Run __ALL__ migration files not previously ran:

 ```
 migraine up